Prevent

 Venue hire guidance can be found here

-For North Yorkshire County Council staff, relevant contacts are as follows:
+For North Yorkshire Council staff, relevant contacts are as follows:

 There is also a range of telephone numbers for members of the public who are concerned about individuals who may be vulnerable to being drawn into terrorism: